reactor/reactor-core/README.md

 ## Flux

-A Reactive Streams Publisher with basic Rx operators.
+A Reactive Streams Publisher with basic flow operators.
 - Static factories on Flux allow for source generation from arbitrary callbacks types.
 - Instance methods allows operational building, materialized on each _Flux#subscribe()_, _Flux#subscribe()_ or multicasting operations such as _Flux#publish_ and _Flux#publishNext_.